 In 1902 Frank took a major step forward by leaving the independent ranks and signing with the Syracuse Stars of the New York State League.
 Here he settled into his position in the "outer garden" and came into contact with ex-major leaguers who helped him to hone his skills and to deepen his understanding of the National Pastime.
 Though he batted .280, 294, and .307 respectively from 1902-04 in Syracuse, his discovery was a classic case of being in the right place at the right time.

 George Huff, a scout for Frank Selee's Cubs, had trekked to upstate New York to assess a youngster named Magee.
 Manager Selee was looking to shore up his dynamic, but ailing, outfield trio of Jimmy Slagle, Jack McCarthy, and Davy Jones.
-This Magee, unlike his namesakes Sherwood and Lee, passed into baseball oblivion, but Huff was taken with the talent exhibited by Schulte and Mike Mitchell, whose contracts were purchased by the Cubs on August 21, 1904.
+This Magee, unlike his namesakes Sherwood Magee and Lee Magee, passed into baseball oblivion, but Huff was taken with the talent exhibited by Schulte and Mike Mitchell, whose contracts were purchased by the Cubs on August 21, 1904.

 Thus on September 21, 1904, Frank Schulte got his first start in the National League against Bill Duggleby and his Phillie teammates.
-Filling in for Slagle in both left field and at the top of the batting order, Schulte slammed three hits (including a triple) in the first game and managed a single and a double off of Frank Sparks in the second game of the double-header.
+Filling in for Slagle in both left field and at the top of the batting order, Schulte slammed three hits (including a triple) in the first game and managed a single and a double off of Tully Frank Sparks in the second game of the double-header.
 The boy who had turned down his Daddy's money had entered manhood on a team destined to blossom into what Warren Brown would dub "the team which will be recalled as long as baseball is played."

 Perhaps as dangerous on the base paths as at the plate, Schulte, who daringly stole home 22 times in his career, became a fixture on Chance's Cub "machine".
 Along the way he picked up the nickname that became synonymous with him.
 Legend states that Schulte admired actress Lillian Russell and that he and his teammates saw her perform in a play called "Wildfire" in Vicksburg, Mississippi.
 The Cub players then enjoyed a party thrown by Russell, and Schulte, an owner of race horses (some of which were trotters he raced on ice in upstate New York) subsequently named one of his trotters Wildfire.
 Before long the Chicago sportswriters got wind of these developments, and he too became known by the name.